juliagegeran/geo_var_heart_tx_list/README.md

 Part 2 of data analysis fits three mixed-effect logisitic regression models to examine the confounding and/or modification by candidate characteristics and transplant center characteristics.

+Variable_Coding transforms explanatory variables to their appropriate form or analysis.

 ## Data Presentation

-The generate_table file is used to obtain all the statistics presented in Table 1.
+"generate_table" is used to obtain all the statistics presented in Table 1.

-The generate_table file is used to generate all of the figures included in the body of the manuscript and the supplement.
+"generate_figures_final" is used to generate all of the figures included in the body of the manuscript and the supplement.

+"results" and "rate_ratios" are used to generate statistics reported in the result section of the manuscript.

 The statistical appendix contains detailed methodology.